ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

         function psls_form_subset_preconditioner(data, status, ne, val, n_sub, sub)

-Form and factorize a :math:`P` preconditioner of a symmetric submatrix of the matrix :math:`A`.
+Form and factorize a $P$ preconditioner of a symmetric submatrix of the matrix $A$.